gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 [uv](https://docs.astral.sh/uv/) makes hash pinning effortless by generating lockfiles with cryptographic hashes by default.
-It also creates isolated virtual environments automatically, limiting the blast radius if a dependency turns out to be malicious — a compromised package can't affect other projects or system-level resources.
+It also creates isolated virtual environments automatically, limiting the blast radius if a dependency turns out to be malicious, since a compromised package can't affect other projects or system-level resources.
 See the [uv lockfile documentation](https://docs.astral.sh/uv/concepts/projects/#lockfile) for details:

 ```bash